+Are you looking for the best skiing in North America?
 With the Alps that we all know and love just a short flight away, we can sometimes forget the world of exciting ski resort terrain that lies beyond.
-North America may take longer to get to, but once you lay your eyes on the stunning scenery of the Rocky Mountains that surround Aspen, Vail and Breckenridge, or take your first thrilling run through the trees in Heavenly, it will have been worth the journey across the pond.
-Here’s our pick of the best ski resorts in North America.
+North America may take longer to get to, but once you lay your eyes on the stunning scenery of the Rocky Mountains that surround Aspen, Vail and Breckenridge, or take your first thrilling run through the trees in Heavenly ski resort, it will have been worth the journey across the pond.
+Here’s our pick of the best places to ski in North America.

 Mount Norquay, Banff Sunshine and Lake Louise make up the SkiBig3 area that are under the same lift pass and connected by free shuttles.
 SkiBig3 is comprised of almost 8,000 acres of world-class skiing.
 Banff is fortunate to have one the longest ski seasons in North America and offers plenty of opportunities to ski untouched powder in the vast backcountry.
 Receiving nine metres of light, dry snow on average each year, powder hounds love dropping into the chutes and bowls.

 In addition, there’s a fantastic range of accommodation options for different budgets.
 From the luxurious conic Fairmont Banff Springs to three or four-star hotels.
 In all three ski resorts in the area, there are excellent restaurants and bars to visit, with great service and menus.